torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 be blunt and well understood, perhaps you should go for a short, staccato sentence.
 Try to vary the length of your sentences to avoid sounding like Hemingway or David Foster Wallace (too staccato versus too legato).
 Does your prose read like an endless slog?
-Do yourp sentences just go on and on and on?
+Do your sentences just go on and on and on?
 Or does your writing snap along, fast and witty and easily digestible?